fortio/cli/README.md

 You can see real use example in a tool like [multicurl](https://github.com/fortio/multicurl) or a server like [proxy](https://github.com/fortio/proxy).

+It also supports (sub)commands style (where there is a word/command before the flags and remaining arguments, [fortio](https://github.com/fortio/fortio) uses that mode).

 ## Tool Example
 Client/Tool example (no dynamic flag url or config) [sampleTool](sampleTool/main.go)